Frequently asked questions

 Although essential to protect public health from waterborne diseases, these disinfectants also leave behind carcinogenic disinfection byproducts.
 To deal with excess chlorine and disinfection byproducts, you may want to install a home water filter designed to remove these chemicals from drinking water.
 EWG has developed an extensive online guide to help you find the right one.

 Where can I get my water tested?

 Many labs around the country test water for common contaminants.
 We recommend that you choose one that has been certified by the state to test drinking water.
 The EPA’s website has additional information and resources to help you choose an appropriate lab.

 My community has issued a “boil water” alert.
 What does that mean?

-If a water system has issued a boil water alert, it has likely discovered one or more microbiological contaminants at levels exceeding those allowed by the EPA.
+If a water system has issued a boil water alert, it is likely that one or more microbiological contaminants were discovered at levels exceeding those allowed by the EPA.
 The water system must then take appropriate corrective action, continue to monitor its water supply and notify customers when it has remedied the problem.
 Until then, make sure to follow guidance issued by your water system.

 Under the provisions of the Safe Drinking Water Act, water systems that serve more than 25 people are required to test their water regularly for a wide variety of contaminants, including microorganisms.

 What is the purpose of EWG’s national Tap Water Database?